alex2011576/Camagru/README.md

 - session regeneration (**Session Fixation**)
 - **hashing and 1-way encryption** of passwords and tokens
 - get->post->get system (to avoid accidental double post request)
+- evaluate size, format and onload promises of each uploaded file to confirm image
-- flushing of messages, inputs and errors,
+- flushing of messages, inputs and errors
 - ajaxified posting, liking, commenting and pagination

 ## Design: